gvp-study/FCND-Motion-Planning/motion_planning.md

 ### Execute the flight

 #### 1. Does it work?
+I completed the TODO portions in the two files motion_planning.py and planning_utils.py that was needed to complete this project.
+I generated an arbitary goal position in LLA coordinates and converted the goal and start positions to NED coordinates.
+I then converted these positions in NED coordinates to start and goal grid points.
+I was then able to use the a_star function to plan a path to the goal.
+I changed the actions from 4 directions to 8 to include the diagonal moves.
+After the grid path is computed, I pruned the path to waypoints using the ray tracing collision check method.
+Once the waypoints are obtained I used them to fly the drone in the simulator from its start to the goal.

 The movie of the drone tracking the computed path through the waypoints is in Docs/astar_diag_raytrace_v0.1.0.mp4 is shown below.

 <video controls width="600">